Skiing: Watabe wins 1st Nordic combined World Cup event in 2 years

 Japan's Akito Watabe claimed his first win in two years at a World Cup individual Nordic combined event on Saturday.

-The 28-year-old, who finished runner-up a day earlier on home soil, topped the podium this time as he overcame a 25-second deficit in the 10-kilometer cross country to log 25 minutes, 55.9 seconds.
+The 28-year-old, runner-up the day before on home soil, topped the podium this time as he overcame a 25-second deficit to finish the 10-kilometer cross country race in 25 minutes, 55.9 seconds.

-Watabe crossed four seconds ahead of Tim Hug of Switzerland for his eighth career title.
+Watabe put on a long spurt over the last of four 2.5-kilometer laps to break away from a three-way tussle and crossed four seconds ahead of Tim Hug of Switzerland for his eighth career title.
 Manuel Faisst of Germany came third in 26:04.2.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.